Steve Thompson (songwriter): Songwriting years

 Thompson eventually quit Neat Records in 1981.
 It is to be assumed that he did so to concentrate on his songwriting because beyond this time his production credits became fewer whilst his writing credits increased.
 In 1982, he enjoyed a top 20 hit with a recording by Wavelength of his song "Hurry Home".
 The song stayed in the UK charts for a full 3 months and peaked at 17 where it stayed for two consecutive weeks.
 "Hurry Home" was also later recorded by Sarah Brightman and released as the second CD in a special edition of her album The Fly.

 In late 1982, Pete Waterman signed Thompson to an exclusive songwriting deal with MCA Music Publishing.
 Waterman became Thompson's mentor and introduced him to his business partner, producer Peter Collins.
 Collins was to produce a number of recordings of Thompson's songs over the coming years including The Searchers, Elaine Paige and Colin Blunstone.
 The Searchers single "I Don't Want To Be The One" was the last to be released by the band and was also released on an album, Street Scene which reached 42 in the UK Albums Chart.

 There followed a fertile period for Thompson under Waterman's management and Thompson himself has written a good deal about some of the quirky events that befell him whilst with Waterman.
-One story in particular involves Thompson writing lyrics at Watermans instigation for the theme to the movie Jaws 3-D. Thompson himself writes about this on his own website but the story has gained some traction even some derision but it seems that the producers were seriously considering this approach at one time.
+One story in particular involves Thompson writing lyrics at Waterman's instigation for the theme to the movie Jaws 3-D. Thompson himself writes about this on his own website but the story has gained some traction even some derision but it seems that the producers were seriously considering this approach at one time.

 Just prior to Thompson joining MCA Music it had been planned that the Tygers of Pan Tang would record his song "Paris By Air" for their 3rd studio album.
 Although Thompson had not worked with the band since producing their first single this had come about because he had shared a house in Whitley Bay with Tygers vocalist Jon Deverill, guitarist John Sykes and (strangely?) original vocalist Jess Cox.
 When Thompson returned home in the evenings from the studio, there were frequent play-back sessions (often initiated by Sykes) of whatever he had been recording that day.
 It was on one of these impromptu playback sessions that the Tygers heard Toni Haliday's rendition of Paris By Air.
 When it was time to record their 3rd album Paris By Air chosen to be recorded.
 However, as this song was written specifically for Toni Halliday it needed to be altered significantly to be suitable for a male vocal and Thompson set about this task accordingly.